Testing Stationarity and Change Point Detection in Reinforcement Learning: Introduction

-As another example, the coronavirus disease 2019 (COVID-19) has been one of the worst global pandemics in history affecting millions of people.
-There is a growing interest in applying RL to develop data-driven intervention policies to contain the spread of the virus \citep[see e.g.,][]{eftekhari2020markovian,kompella2020reinforcement,wan2020multi}.
-However, the spread of COVID-19 is an extremely complex process and is nonstationary over time.

-At the beginning of the pandemic, stringent lockdown measures have been shown to be highly effective to control the spread of the virus \citep{anderson2020will}.
-However, these measures would bring enormous costs to the economy \citep{eichenbaum2020macroeconomics}.
-When effective vaccines are developed and a large proportion of people are fully vaccinated, it is natural to ease these lockdown restrictions.
-However, the efficacy of the vaccine is likely to decline over time and becomes unclear when new variants of the virus arise.
-To summarise, it is crucial for policy makers to take nonstationarity into consideration to improve global health benefits while balancing the negative impacts of economic and social consequences.
+As another example, the coronavirus disease 2019 (COVID-19) emerged as one of the most severe global pandemics in history and infected hundreds of millions of people worldwide.
+In response to this crisis, there was a growing interest in utilizing RL to develop data-driven intervention policies to contain the spread of the virus \citep[see e.g.,][]{eftekhari2020markovian,kompella2020reinforcement,wan2020multi}.
+However, the dynamics of COVID-19 transmission were highly intricate and exhibited nonstationary over time.
+Initially, strict lockdown measures were proven to be highly effective in controlling the spread of the virus \citep{kharroubi2020lockdown}.
+However, these measures had significant economic costs \citep{eichenbaum2020macroeconomics}.
+As effective vaccines were developed and a substantial proportion of the population became vaccinated, a natural inclination was to ease these lockdown restrictions.
+Nonetheless, the efficacy of the vaccine was likely to diminish over time, particularly in the presence of new viral variants.
+To summarize, policymakers needed to dynamically adapt public health policies by taking the nonstationary nature of the COVID-19 spread into consideration, in order to enhance global health outcomes while carefully balancing the negative impacts on the economy and society.